β οΈ Always respond within your deadline. Missing the response window means an automatic loss, regardless of merit.

 Proof services were rendered between booking and claimed cancellation date

-Proof the cardholder did not try to contact you to cancel (empty email or text queue screenshot)
+Proof the cardholder did not try to contact you to cancel (screenshot of an empty email or text queue)

 4590 - Duplicate Transaction